pattonsgirl/CEG3120/Projects/Project4/FAQ.md

-# FAQ Guide for Project 5
+# FAQ Guide for Projects 4 & 5

 Goal of this guide is to track errors as they crop up and recommended solutions.